JJMugenyi/myndmap/Website/README.md

 --- ---
 16/05/2023 - Base Website is created: Colour Science, Figma prototype displayed on load

-17/05/2023 - Uploaded a front page.png as the first of many iterations.
+17/05/2023 - Uploaded a 'Front Page.png' as the first of many iterations.

+19/05/2023 - Uploaded 2nd iteration of homepage ('Front Page 2.png')

 # To-do
 Complete Testimonials text formatting.